 What should my child wear for school?

 We ask that children wear school uniform.
 Whilst the government have now stated that this does not need to be clean on every day, we ask that this is cleaned regularly.
-The uniform order has not yet arrived from our supplier, but I will make contact with you all again when this has been delivered to arrange collection from school.

 What time is pick up and drop off?